doga/lume_langdata/README.md

 ## Other relevant Lume add-ons

-If you are developing multi-language sites, the following Lume plugin and add-on is a nice complement to the lume_langdata plugin:
+If you are developing multi-language sites, the following Lume plugin is a nice complement to the lume_langdata plugin:

 - [lume_navbardata](https://deno.land/x/lume_navbardata)